 Faculty may request up to $5,000 in SAS Conference Support and $3,000 in URF funds.
 Combined award amounts will not exceed $5,000.

 Biannual application- and award-cycles for SAS Conference Support intentionally coincide with those of the URF.
 Review committees work together to maximize award amounts for successful applications to both programs.
-Therefore, standing faculty are required to simultaneously submit both Conference Support and URF applications.
-Please see the SAS/Penn Research Support Application page for more information on simultaneously submitting SAS Conference Support and URF applications.
+Therefore, standing faculty and Professors of Practice are required to simultaneously submit both Conference Support and URF applications.
+Please see the SAS Research Support Application page for more information on simultaneously submitting SAS Conference Support and URF applications.

 An SAS Conference Support application--a single pdf comprising:

-- a Conference Support cover sheet, signed by your department chair and business administrator;
+- Conference Support cover sheet, signed by your department chair and business administrator;

 - a proposal of no more than three pages addressing the purpose of the conference, benefits to Penn students and faculty and to scholarly/research programs at Penn, the relationship of the meeting to department, institute, or center programs, and matching funds from institutional or external sources.

 - a budget which has been reviewed by your business administrator

 - a current curriculum vitae of the principal investigator/applicant.